Fast simulation of Volterra processes using random Fourier features with application to the log-stationary fractional Brownian motion: Introduction

 The main objective of our paper is to leverage the kernel approximation~\eqref{eq:feature_mapping_1} in the context of stochastic Volterra equations~\eqref{eq:intro_SVE}, in order to accelerate the numerical simulation of the solution of such SVEs.

 This proposed methodology can be applied whenever the kernel function $K$ is positive definite.
-A specific example of interest is the so-called stationary fractional Brownian motion (S-fBM) kernel, defined by
+A specific example of interest is the so-called stationary fractional Brownian motion (S-fBM) kernel, defined by:

-The S-fBM covariance kernel appears in the context of the Log S-fBM model introduced in \citet{wu2022rough} to bridge the rough volatility regime for non vanishing Hurst exponent $H$ and the multifractal regime for vanishing Hurst exponent, characterized by the multifractal random walk model (see \citealt{muzy2002multifractal,bacry2003log,muzy2000modelling}).
+The S-fBM covariance kernel appears in the context of the Log S-fBM model introduced in \citet{wu2022rough} to bridge the rough volatility regime for non vanishing Hurst exponent $H$ and the multifractal regime for vanishing Hurst exponent, characterized by the multifractal random walk model (see \citealt{muzy2000modelling,muzy2002multifractal,bacry2003log}).
 The Log S-fBM model has been used as a building block for the Nested Stationary fractional factor model (NSfFM, \citealt{zarhali2025rougher}) which accounts for the empirical findings in \citet{wu2022rough} that the Hurst exponent of single stocks are of order $H\simeq 0.01$ while the one of indices such as the S\&P500 are of order $H\simeq 0.1$.
 A multivariate extension of Log S-fBM was developed recently in \citet{zarhali2026multidimlogsfbm} by considering a multidimensional analogue of the Hurst exponent (the co-Hurst matrix) and of the so-called intermittency parameter (the co-intermittency matrix) to define a multidimensional stationary fractional Brownian motion (mS-fBM).
 The model is able to interpolate between multidimensional rough volatility and multifractal regimes.

-As a further contribution to this literature, our paper is going to define, analyze and simulate numerically a Volterra process with S-fBM kernel~\eqref{eq:sfbm_kernel}.\\
+Volterra processes with such kernel are worth studying for multiple reasons.
+This kernel encodes rough, scale-dependent dependence and reproduces the kind of rough behavior observed in many empirical time series (notably volatility in finance), while the truncation at scale $T$ introduces a finite memory horizon.
+This combination is realistic: it captures short-time roughness together with long-time decorrelation, which standard kernels do not represent simultaneously.
+Furthermore, the compact support $|\tau| \leq T$ makes the model computationally tractable yet non-Markovian.
+Unlike classical Markov processes, Volterra processes retain memory, which is crucial for modelling persistence and clustering effects.
+As a further contribution to this literature, our paper is going to define, analyze and simulate numerically a Volterra process with the S-fBM kernel~\eqref{eq:sfbm_kernel}.\\

 Specifically, our paper makes the following contributions: \begin{itemize} \item We introduce a fast simulation scheme for Volterra processes based on random Fourier features.
 We propose to perform the spectral sampling using the Hamiltonian Monte Carlo method.
 Moment estimates and strong error bounds of the proposed numerical scheme are established. \item We compare our kernel decomposition by random Fourier features to the traditional multifactor approximation of Volterra kernels by a sum of exponential functions.
 In particular, we prove mathematically that our proposed decomposition can be successfully applied to a much larger class of kernel functions, including kernels with compact support such as the S-fBM kernel. \item We apply the proposed numerical scheme to Volterra processes defined by an S-fBM convolution kernel.
 In doing so, we establish a new formula for the spectral distribution of isotropic S-fBM kernels in terms of hypergeometric functions, along with an explicit condition to ensure its positive definiteness.
 Moreover, we establish an explicit error bound of the RFF simulation scheme tailored to the case of the S-fBM kernel. \item We illustrate numerically the competitiveness of fast Volterra simulation by RFF in terms of both computational runtime and error (weak and strong). \end{itemize}